andremartinjohansson/anax-flat/content/index.md

 ===============================

 My name is André Johansson, also known as Andy to my friends.
 Originally I come from a little town in Skåne that I love.
-But to study webpraogramming in Karlskrona, I have moved to Karlshamn.
+But to study webprogramming in Karlskrona, I have moved to Karlshamn.
 It's not optimal - takes me about 40 minutes to get to school by car.
 But hoping to get an apartment closer to school soon.